jtlocsei/academic-kickstart/content/now/index.md

 ## Online Business

-My wife and I are growing our online business [homemade-gifts-made-easy.com](https://www.homemade-gifts-made-easy.com) by creating more content in the area of printables & templates.
+My wife and I are growing printables and templates side of our online business [homemade-gifts-made-easy.com](https://www.homemade-gifts-made-easy.com).
 We've streamlined much of the workflow, but we remain bottlenecks in the process.
 Perhaps we could hire freelance writers or designers to speed things up.

-We've recently started a [Perth Online Business Owners](https://www.meetup.com/Perth-Online-Business-Owners/) meetup group and are looking forward to organising our first meetup soon.
+We've recently started a [Perth Online Business Owners](https://www.meetup.com/Perth-Online-Business-Owners/) meetup group and it's been loads of fun meeting other online business owners.

 ## Programming